5 Boating Safety Tips

 - Bring ample water and sunscreen — and know the signs of heat exhaustion or dehydration.

 - Let someone on land know when you’re leaving, your route and when you plan to return.
-Known as a “float plan,”8 this can help speed up rescue.
+Known as a “float plan,” this can help speed up a rescue if you are in need.

 - Check the weather forecast.
 High winds and storms may interfere with your time on the water.

 - Ensure everyone knows how to swim, if feasible.
-Consider investing time in additional water safety courses or certifications9 offered through the American Red Cross.
+Consider investing time in additional water safety courses or certifications7 offered through the American Red Cross.

 - Dress properly and consider bringing an extra set of clothes.